ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 When an implementation is asked to Listen, it registers with the system to wait for incoming traffic to the Local Endpoint.
 If no Local Endpoint is specified, the implementation should use an ephemeral port.

 If the Selection Properties do not require a single network interface or path, but allow the use of multiple paths, the Listener object should register for incoming traffic on all of the network interfaces or paths that conform to the Properties.
-The set of available paths can change over time, so the implementation should monitor network path changes and register and de-register the Listener across all usable paths.
+The set of available paths can change over time, so the implementation should monitor network path changes, and change the registration of the Listener across all usable paths as appropriate.
 When using multiple paths, the Listener is generally expected to use the same port for listening on each.

 If the Selection Properties allow multiple protocols to be used for listening, and the implementation supports it, the Listener object should support receiving inbound connections for each eligible protocol on each eligible path.